 Choosing access control readers

-Access control systems regulate access to a building or certain area, while usually permitting data be collected about transiting users.
-The characteristics and tasks you envision for your access system will inevitably require certain features from the readers you choose for it.
-These characteristics include interface, environmental tolerance, data protocol, identification technology, an ability to transact with other (e.g. mobile) devices and features that simplify or streamline reader installation.
-The disposition of all these factors will inevitably refine your options when seeking the best reader for your system.
+Access control systems are designed primarily to regulate access to a building or certain area, while usually also permitting data to be collected about transiting users.
+The characteristics you envision for – and the tasks you will assign to your access system in turn will demand particular features from the RFID readers you will choose.
+These characteristics include interface, environmental tolerance, data protocol, identification technology, the readers’ ability to transact with other (e.g. mobile) devices and features for simplifying or streamlining their installation.
+Combined, all these factors will refine your options toward selecting the best reader for your system.

 Readers interact with your system via their interfaces.
 Your system might specify Clock & Data, Wiegand, USB, GPRS, RS232 or an RS485 interface, requiring a reader able to connect via that particular interface.

 Data protocols like the standardized OSDP (either v1 or v2) or AES might also be indicated.
 Some customers prefer specifying their own protocol (which Idesco embeds in their readers) while others opt to use Idesco’s own RS485 data protocol.
 Note the OSDP and RS485 data protocols are bi-directional, permitting your system to send data ‘downstream’ to its readers – not merely receiving their transaction data from them.
 Such bi-directional data flow is a powerful capability because it can let you manage your readers from your system, simplifying updates in particular.
 By contrast, data transmitted via Clock & Data and Wiegand interfaces is unidirectional – only sent ‘upstream’ from a reader to its system.